 All Scrutiny meetings are open to the public and broadcast live on the internet.
-The agenda and reports, which say what the meeting is considering, are on the website 5 clear working days before the meeting.
+The agenda and reports, which say what the meeting is considering, are on the website five clear working days before the meeting.
 If you come to a meeting and would like to speak about any of the matters under discussion please ask the Chair if this is possible.
 This is entirely a matter for the Chair of the meeting.
-The meetings are usually held in Room 2002 in the Town Hall extension
+The meetings are held in the Council Chamber in the Town Hall Extension.

 What does it do?

-Scrutiny acts as a 'critical friend' to decision makers, supporting decision makers to ensure that their decisions are being carried out properly and sometimes recommending alternative or additional courses of action.
+Scrutiny acts as a 'critical friend' to decision makers, supporting them to ensure that their decisions are being carried out properly and sometimes recommending alternative or additional courses of action.
 Its roles include:

 commenting on the work of other public services, individually and in partnership.